Ruby on Rails - Directory Structure

-When you use the rails helper script to create your application, it creates the entire directory structure for the application.
-Rails knows where to find things it needs within this structure, so you don't have to tell it.
+When you use the Rails helper script to create your application, it creates the entire directory structure for the application.
+Rails knows where to find things it needs within this structure, so you don't have to provide any input.

-Here is a top level view of directory tree created by helper script at the time of application creation.
+Here is a top-level view of a directory tree created by the helper script at the time of application creation.
 Except for minor changes between releases, every Rails project will have the same structure, with the same naming conventions.
 This consistency gives you a tremendous advantage; you can quickly move between Rails projects without relearning the project's organization.

-To understand this directory structure let's use demo application created in installation chapter.
-This can be created using a simple helper command C:\ruby\> rails demo.
+To understand this directory structure, let's use the demo application created in the Installation chapter.
+It can be created using a simple helper command rails demo.

-Now go into demo application root directory as follows:
+Now, go into the demo application root directory in Windows as follows:

-You will find a directory structure as follows:
+You will find a directory structure in Windows as follows:

 Now let's explain the purpose of each directory

-app : This organizes your application components.
+app - It organizes your application components.
 It's got subdirectories that hold the view (views and helpers), controller (controllers), and the backend business logic (models).

-app/controllers: The controllers subdirectory is where Rails looks to find controller classes.
+app/controllers - The controllers subdirectory is where Rails looks to find the controller classes.
 A controller handles a web request from the user.

-test: The tests you write and those Rails creates for you all go here.
+test - The tests you write and those that Rails creates for you, all goes here.
 You'll see a subdirectory for mocks (mocks), unit tests (unit), fixtures (fixtures), and functional tests (functional).

-Rakefile: This file is similar to Unix Makefile which helps with building, packaging and testing the Rails code.
-This will be used by rake utility supplied along with Ruby installation.
+Rakefile - This file is similar to Unix Makefile, which helps with building, packaging and testing the Rails code.
+This will be used by rake utility supplied along with the Ruby installation.